ananya-gta/Library-Management-System/README.md

 This is a simple project on Library Management System.
 This is the backend of the project.
-This project is mainly made to practice Spring Boot.
+This project is mainly made to practice Spring Boot .